DanMeakin/agile-informer/README.md

-# The Agile Transformer prototype
+# The Agile Informer prototype

 This is a basic prototype for demonstration of functionality in one of three agile process management software concepts.